nlpsandbox/nlpsandbox-controller/README.md

 ## Deploy the infrastructure on Data Hosting Site

 To be a NLP sandbox data hosting site, the site must be able to host 4 main technology stacks via Docker.
-Here are the requirements :
+Here are the requirements:

 - Docker: ver 19.03.0+ or higher
 - Docker-compose: ver 1.25.5 or higher
 - Data Node
-- SynapseWorkflowOrchestrator
+- Synapse Workflow Orchestrator
 - ELK (Elasticsearch, Logstash, Kibana)
 - NLP Tools (E.g. Date-Annotators)

+> Ideally for performance, the Data Node, Synapse Workflow Orchestrator and ELK are hosted on different servers (e.g. ec2 instances), but these can technically be deployed on one server/machine.

 ### Data Node